-- How many points in 1-D can be correctly classified by a linear separator? - 2 points:
+- What is the largest number of data points in 1-D that can be correctly classified by a linear separator (regardless of their assigned labels)? - 2 points:

-- How many points in 1-D can be correctly classified by a linear separator? - 2 points:
+- What is the largest number of data points in 1-D that can be correctly classified by a linear separator (regardless of their assigned labels)? - 2 points:

-- How many points in 1-D can be correctly classified by a linear separator? - 2 points:
+- What is the largest number of data points in 1-D that can be correctly classified by a linear separator (regardless of their assigned labels)? - 2 points:

-- How many points in 1-D can be correctly classified by a linear separator? - 3 points:
+- What is the largest number of data points in 1-D that can be correctly classified by a linear separator (regardless of their assigned labels)? - 3 points:

-- How many points in 1-D can be correctly classified by a linear separator? - 3 points:
+- What is the largest number of data points in 1-D that can be correctly classified by a linear separator (regardless of their assigned labels)? - 3 points:

-- How many points in 1-D can be correctly classified by a linear separator? - 3 points:
+- What is the largest number of data points in 1-D that can be correctly classified by a linear separator (regardless of their assigned labels)? - 3 points: